samisalreadytaken/vs_library/Documentation.md

 ```cpp
 bool VS::IsInteger(float input)
 ```
-Check if the float input is an integer
+Check if float is an integer
 ________________________________

 <a name="f_IsLookingAt"></a>